Rimouski River

-Rimouski River is a river emptying in Rimouski, on the South shore of St. Lawrence River, in the regional county municipality (RCM) Rimouski-Neigette, in the administrative region of Bas-Saint-Laurent, in Quebec, in Canada.
+Rimouski River is a river emptying at Rimouski, on the South shore of St. Lawrence River, in the Rimouski-Neigette Regional County Municipality, in the administrative region of Bas-Saint-Laurent, Quebec, Canada.

 From the border between New Brunswick and Quebec, the Rimouski River crosses over the unorganized territory of Lac-Huron, Quebec, as well as the municipalities of La Trinité-des-Monts, Saint-Narcisse-de-Rimouski, Saint-Valérien, Sainte-Odile-sur-Rimouski and the city of Rimouski.

 Geography

 Course

-The Rimouski River has its source at an altitude of 460 m from the Miller Lake (length: 0.7 km) located in Saint-Quentin Parish, in Restigouche County, in New Brunswick, in Notre Dame Mountains.
+The Rimouski River has its source at an altitude of 460 m from the Miller Lake (length: 0.7 km) located in Saint-Quentin Parish, Restigouche County, New Brunswick, in the Notre Dame Mountains.
 The mouth of the Miller Lake is located 64.4 km Southeast of coastal Southeastern of St. Lawrence River and 3.3 km East of the border of Quebec.

 The Rimouski River flows over 119.2 km.